SCUR0/PowerShell-Scripts/README.md

 ### Get-PendingRestarts

   Both scripts are needed if you want the process to be hidden from the user except for prompts.
 Both scripts **need to be placed in** `$env:APPDATA\AdminScripts\`.
-Create a group policy to create a scheduled task to run `Get-PendingRestartSilent.vbs` throughout the day.
+Create a group policy to create a scheduled task to run `Get-PendingRestartSilent.vbs` throughout the day. **Run as script as user not system.**

 ### Set-NTFSCompression.ps1